Will's avatar

 Using Monica to Help Manage your Personal Relationships 7 February 2021

 Many people no longer feel comfortable using Facebook.
-Whether you were never a member to begin with or you’ve had an account but chosen to remove yourself from the service, or you’ve simply tried to start using it less - either way, it’s no surprise given the way that they, across their family of products (including Instagram and WhatsApp), operate in terms of your own data and time.
+Whether you were never a member to begin with or you’ve had an account but chosen to remove yourself from the service, or you’ve simply tried to start using it less - either way, it’s no surprise given the way that they, across … Read more (5 minute read)

 Blogging for Devs 2 February 2021